Aryan-17806/Student-Result-Management-System/README.md

 ## 📌 Objective

 This project integrates Java concepts into a working console-based application capable of performing **CRUD operations using JDBC**.
-It demonstrates how OOP, collections, and MySQL connectivity can be applied in a real-world project.
+It demonstrates how Object-Oriented Programming, collections, and MySQL database connectivity work together in a real-world software scenario.

 ---